brianmcd/ngx-request-state/README.md

   // true while a the request is in-flight.
   isLoading: boolean;

+  // true if the request failed.
+  hasError: boolean;

   // The error object emitted in case of an error.
   error: any;